-She is a trained printmaker and graphic designer.
+She trained as a printmaker and graphic designer.
 Her personal belief that artists should try everything, constantly learning and re-inventing, has allowed her to work figuratively and abstractly, in 2D and 3D, using performance and production, in the studio and on the street.
 By balancing dichotomies she can avoid getting stuck in one place and pursue true creative expression.

-Berriblue is a Polish / Irish artist currently living and practicing in Porto, Portugal.
+Berriblue is currently living and practicing in Porto, Portugal.
 She grew up in Gdansk, in northern Poland, and moved to Dublin with her mother at the age of 13.
 She had a troubled childhood, and themes of depression and rejection are often apparent in her work.

 At 18 she attended the National College of Art and Design in Dublin, specialising in fine print, and at this time she started to proliferate her work on the street.
 Not finding any particular allure in street art culture per se, she thought of it as a way to avoid curatorial filters and set her work in a responsive, dynamic, and above all living environment.
 She quickly earned a reputation on the Dublin art scene for her unique illustrative style and the iconographic symbolism in her work.
 She took part in a number of group exhibitions and her first two solo shows 'JTB' and 'An Exhibition of Prints and Drawings' were met with some critical acclaim.
 Her work appeared in anthologies of Irish street art and she received many commissions during this time.

-Unfortunately, she was experiencing a lot of difficulty in her personal life and in 2014 had to drop out of college due to the unmanageable financial burden.
-Later in the year she held her third solo show, 'The Studio,' a public performance in Temple Bar's Filmbase venue.
+Unfortunately, she was experiencing a lot of difficulty in her personal life and struggled with mental health issues.
+In 2014 she held her third solo show, 'The Studio,' a public performance in Temple Bar's Filmbase venue.
 This show challenged the stigma surrounding mental health and depression and encouraged members of the public to come forward with stories of their experiences.
 Some of the work produced is now held in a private collection in Dublin.
 Her move away from figurative, illustrative pieces in this exhibition marked a changing point, maturing and freeing her approach to producing work.

 Her iconic aesthetic is now a common sight on the streets of downtown Porto and her pieces continue to sell to private buyers and collectors and has been featured in local and national media in Portugal, and internationally.

-Central to this narrative is the animalistic trichotomy of life, sex, and death, and the inherent denial in the struggle between ego, id, and bone.
-Reality and truth in the narrative can only be achieved by considering pieces for what they really are – dead decorative artworks, with life imbued through the creative process and conceptual contextualisation.
-Eschewing cleaner, more perfect forms, her studio work is often realised on simple plywood and packing paper, the inevitable faults and crinkles adding to the ephemeral, real, living nature of each piece.
+This is also expressed in her material choices.
+Eschewing cleaner, more perfect forms, her studio work is often realised on simple plywood and packing paper, the inevitable faults and deterioration adding to the ephemeral, real, living nature of each piece.